 - Oversee review cycle for guidelines and expedite updates of existing guidelines with input from ASBrS leadership.

-- Facilitate guideline public comments periods and approval process.
+- Facilitate public comments periods and approval process.

 - Conduct systematic online literature searches and triage of articles.